 So you’re thinking of moving to Madrid — Nice choice!

 Madrid is the capital city of Spain and it’s also the largest city of the country, with nearly 3.2 million inhabitants.
-It is an elegant city, filled with beautiful boulevards, expansive, manicured parks, fashionable shopping areas, historical quarters with picturesque streets and rich repositories of European art.
+It is an elegant city, filled with beautiful boulevards and expansive, manicured parks.
+Additionally, there are fashionable shopping areas, historical quarters and rich repositories of European art.

-Its landmarks include the Royal Palace, the Temple of Debod, the Almundena Cathedral, the Bernabeu stadium, the popular El Rastro market, a botanical garden, a zoo, an aquarium and a plethora of art and history museums.
+Its landmarks include the Royal Palace, the Temple of Debod and the Almundena Cathedral.
+Sportwise, there is the Bernabeu stadium and for shopping the popular El Rastro market.
+Moreover, there are botanical gardens, a zoo, an aquarium and a plethora of art and history museums.

-Madrid is an international commercial hub and political capital that still has deep Spanish roots, steeped in tradition.
+Madrid is an international commercial hub and political capital that still has deep Spanish roots.
 Expats needn’t worry about the pressures of a high-speed lifestyle that they may have experienced in the big cities of the UK.
-It is beyond doubt that this city is the place to go to for those looking to further their career whilst capitalizing on an attractive quality of life.
+This city is the place to go if you’re looking to further your career with an excellent quality of life.

-It is true that the economic climate in Spain suffered badly during the recession, but it is making a substantial recovery.
 Madrid is the best city to find a job in the country as it plays host to an array of large multinational corporations with direct foreign investment.
-That being said, you should realize that the average salary in Madrid, and all across Spain, are generally inferior to other major European cities.
-However, the cost of food, eating out and drinking is also significantly lower than it would be in London.
+However, the average salary in Madrid, is generally inferior to other major European cities.
+However, the cost of food, eating out and drinking is also significantly lower than it would be elsewhere.

-In terms of accommodation, it can be quite hard to find housing in Madrid, because the process of buying and renting a house is so different from how things are done in the UK.
-The main thing to do is research, in-depth, the apartments and houses for sale in the area of the city you would like to live in, as prices and quality can vary dramatically.
+When you’re moving to Madrid in 2022, it can be quite hard to find accomodation in Madrid.
+This is because the process of buying and renting is different from the UK.
+The main thing to do is research the area you would like to live, as prices and quality can vary dramatically.

-Even though us Brits aren’t strong on the subject, negotiation is key to making a deal quickly and efficiently with estate agents in Spain.
-If you can demonstrate that you have a strong understanding of the local market, you won’t get stung on the rental or sale price.
+Negotiation is key to making a deal quickly and efficiently with estate agents in Spain.
+If you can demonstrate that you have a strong understanding of the local market, you shouldn’t get stung on the deal.

-Once you’re settled however, you’ll find that Madrid is a melting pot of cultures, as there is already a sizeable overseas community established in the city.
-Nearly a fifth of its inhabitants have immigrated from abroad.
-You’ll also find that the city’s healthcare system is considered to be one of the best in Europe, and there are an impressive number of private schools with a bilingual or full English curriculum available to children.
+Once you’re settled however, you’ll find that Madrid is a melting pot of cultures.
+Nearly a fifth the inhabitants of Madrid have immigrated from abroad.
+The city’s healthcare system is considered to be one of the best in Europe.
+There are also an impressive number of private schools with a bilingual or full English curriculum.

-The only downside of Madrid is that it is not a coastal city, like Barcelona or Valencia, so you won’t be able to chill out at the seaside, unless you travel nearly two hours by train to the East coast.
-With Madrid almost at the geographic center of Spain, and quite high up, winters are cold compared to other parts of the country, with average temperatures about 7 degrees, the coldest month being January.
+The only downside of Madrid is that it is not a coastal city, like Barcelona or Valencia.
+Therefore you won’t be able to chill out at the seaside, unless you travel nearly two hours by train to the East coast.
+As Madrid is quite high up, winters are cold compared to other parts of the country.

 The summers in Madrid can also get very hot.
-During July and August the temperature will rarely drop below 30 degrees and during these months you get, on average, 13 hours of sunlight a day.
+During July and August the temperature will rarely drop below 30 degrees.
 Even in winter, Madrid has about three times more sun than in the Northern half of Europe.